 Changes are constant — can take weeks, months, or even decades, but when these changes are fast and profound, individuals might challenge or repudiate.
 People’s different perspectives, the listening, and learning have to be on the table.
 Changes go hand-in-hand with engagement, participation and understanding.
 The processes of consultations when not considered might have risky consequences.

 But why should we care that many aspects of our lives, the way we knew it has already been modified?
 Simply because our interactions and relationships have been refashioned.
 Cultural and social institutions have been adapting to a new sphere, and as a consequence, so our lives.

 We are chasing the sun — metaphorically speaking about social and cultural changes.
-It reminds me of Icarus, in Greek mythology, who thought he could escape the island of Crete by flying towards the sun; well, he ended up dead — drowned
+It reminds me of Icarus, in Greek mythology, who thought he could escape the island of Crete by flying towards the sun; well, he ended up dead — drowned in the sea.

 Let us put the sun apart for now, and look into more realistic and down-to-earth structural changes.
 For example, working from home has become a 24/7 routine.
 Virtual meetings are increasing substantially.
 The need for individuals to own and use a smartphone.
 Besides, if one does not have a smartphone with an Internet connection, he/s cannot buy or pay for services.

 Banking, driving licence, medical appointment, booking hotels, groceries are just some of the changes we are having to cope with — we are pressed to learn and apply it quickly, otherwise, there are consequences for not being updated on payments, registers, and so on.
 We are being made dependents on smartphones!
 Fortunately, Chile has the largest lithium reserves in the world!
 Everything seems to be for yesterday.